CA-PCA: Manifold Dimension Estimation, Adapted for Curvature: Main Results and Proposed Method: CA-PCA

-In order to determine $\tr(\Sigma_1)$ and $\tr(\Sigma_2)$, we only need the diagonal entries of $\Sigma$, that is, the integrals $I_1(i)$ and $I_4(j)$.
-To determine the bounds on $\lambda_1,...,\lambda_d$, we compute $I_1(i)$ with $x_i$ replaced by an arbitrary direction which may be chosen to maximize or minimize the integral.
+In order to determine $\tr(\Sigma_1)$ and $\tr(\Sigma_2)$, we only need the diagonal entries of $\Sigma$, that is, the integrals in \eqref{eq:first_integral} and \eqref{eq:second_integral}.
+To determine the bounds on $\lambda_1,...,\lambda_d$, we compute \eqref{eq:first_integral} with $x_i$ replaced by an arbitrary direction which may be chosen to maximize or minimize the integral.
 We perform these computations in Appendix \ref{sec:appendix}.
-The method is long, but a straightforward application of integration in radial coordinates, integration of polynomial functions over the sphere, truncation of Taylor series, and Lemma \ref{lemma:form for S(x)}.
+The derivation is long, but it is a straightforward application of integration in radial coordinates, integration of polynomial functions over the sphere, truncation of Taylor series, and Lemma \ref{lemma:form for S(x)}.